Business People Conference Table Man Presenting

 The 5 best ways to invest in pre-IPO shares

-1. Buy shares on a secondary marketplace
+1. Buy shares on a pre-IPO marketplace

-To attract top talent, private companies offer employees stock options as part of their compensation.
+It's becoming more common for startups to offer employees stock options as part of their compensation.*

-Secondary marketplace platforms connect investors who want to invest in private companies to employees who want to sell the stock options they've been granted.
-It's a win-win transaction — the employee gets cash and you get equity in private companies you otherwise wouldn't have access to.
+Secondary marketplace platforms connect investors who want to invest in private companies to employees who want to sell the stock they've been granted.

 A few of the most popular secondary marketplaces to invest in private companies are: